fedhere/NYCArabPopByLanguage/README.md

 <img src="fraction4Languages15.png" width="425"/>
 <img src="fraction4Languages10.png" width="425"/>

 The map below shows the **changes** in fraction of population speaking arab languages.
+Blue region have a decreased fraction, red region have an increased fraction or AMESA population.

 <p align="center">
   <b>Changes in the fractino of AMESA population 2015 - 2010:</b><br>